 This means that the babblings of babies saying ‘ba’ and ‘pa’ are actually syllables without a coda, and words such as ‘an, as, am, it’, are single syllable words without an onset.
 A vowel, by itself, is also a syllable.

-Words can have more than one syllable. e.g. ‘Monday’ has two syllables, i.e. ‘Mon, day’, and ‘tomorrow’ has three syllables i.e. ‘to-mor-row’.
+Words may have more than one syllable. e.g. ‘Monday’ has two syllables, i.e. ‘Mon-day’, and ‘tomorrow’ has three syllables i.e. ‘to-mor-row’.
 In words like ‘unit, document, association’, a single vowel is also a syllable.
 These words may be split into syllables respectively, ‘u-nit’, ‘doc-u-ment’ and ‘ass-o-ci-a-tion’.

 *** There are also a few ‘syllabic consonants’ in English, e.g. ‘sh’, (meaning – ‘please be quiet’), ‘zzzz’ (meaning – a bee buzzing or a person snoring), ‘ssss’ (meaning – the hissing of a snake), ‘mmm’ (meaning – ‘something tastes nice’) are examples of these.

 Professor Greg Brooks in his book ‘The Dictionary of the British English Spelling System’ states that ‘in strict linguistic terms’…. ‘only spoken words have syllables, and written words do not’.
 (Appendix A3, syllables page 458).
 This is because it is sometimes impossible to decide where syllables start and end in written words, e.g. the word ‘category’ could be split ‘cat-e-go-ry’ or ‘ca-te-go-ry’ and ‘articulation’ could be split ‘art-i-cul-a-tion’ or ‘ar-tic-ul-a-tion’ or ‘art-ic-ul-a-tion’.

 The glossary of the National Curriculum document for 2014 defines a phoneme as ‘the smallest unit of sound that signals a distinct, contrasting meaning of a word, e.g. /t/ contrasts with /k/ to signal the difference between ‘tap’ and ‘cap’; and /t/ contrasts with /l/ to signal the difference between ‘bought’ and ‘ball’.
 It is this contrast in meaning that tells us that two different phonemes are at work.’